Citi buys Credit Suisse commodities trading book

-LONDON Citigroup (C.N) has bought the commodity trading books of Credit Suisse CSGN.VX, sources familiar with the matter said on Friday, as the U.S. bank extends its reach in the sector as others retreat.
+LONDON Dec 19 Citigroup has bought the commodity trading books of Credit Suisse, sources familiar with the matter said on Friday, as the U.S. bank extends its reach in the sector as others retreat.

 Citi will buy Credit Suisse's base and precious metals, coal, iron ore, freight, crude oil, oil products and U.S. and European natural gas books, the source said.